usnistgov/FIPS201/_Appendix/glossary.md

 data.

 Pseudonym
-: A name assigned by a federal department or agency through a formal process to a federal employee for the purpose of the employee's protection (i.e., the employee might be placed at risk if his or her actual name were known) or for other purposes.
+: A name assigned through a formal process by a federal department or agency to a federal employee for the purpose of the employee's protection (i.e., the employee might be placed at risk if their actual name were known) or for other purposes.

 Public Key
 : The public part of an _asymmetric key_ pair that is typically used to verify signatures or